 FEMA Disaster Declarations.
 Disaster declarations, for the county or counties affected by a disaster, are declared by the President of the United States under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (the "Stafford Act").
 FEMA then manages the entire process, including making federally-funded assistance available in declared areas; coordinates emergency rescue and response efforts; provides emergency resources; and provides other related activities/funding in the process of aiding citizens and local governments in a nationally-declared disaster.
-NYS OEM routinely assists local governments, voluntary organizations, and private industry through a variety of emergency management programs including hazard identification, loss prevention, planning, training, operational response to emergencies, technical support, and disaster recovery assistance.
-Tables 1.3, 1.4, and 1.5 provide a summary of disaster, emergency, and fire management assistance declarations for the State of New York (based on review of the FEMA web site and the New York State Hazard Mitigation Plan, and still current as of queries on December 14, 2015), with an indication as to whether Ulster County was part of the declared area.
+The New York State Division of Homeland Security and Emergency Services (NYS DHSES) routinely assists local governments, voluntary organizations, and private industry through a variety of emergency management programs including hazard identification, loss prevention, planning, training, operational response to emergencies, technical support, and disaster recovery assistance.
+Tables 1.3, 1.4, and 1.5 provide a summary of disaster, emergency, and fire management assistance declarations for the State (based on review of the FEMA web site and the NYS Hazard Mitigation Plan, and still current as of queries on December 14, 2015), with an indication as to whether Ulster County was part of the declared area.

 Table 1.3 New York State Major Disaster Declarations Year Date Disaster Type Disaster Number Was Ulster County Designated?
-2014 22-Dec Severe Winter Storm, Snowstorm and Flooding 4204 no 2014 8-Jul Severe Storms and Flooding 4180 no 2013 12-Jul Severe Storms and Flooding 4129 no 2013 23-Apr Severe Winter Storm and Snowstorm 4111 no 2012 30-Oct Hurricane Sandy 4085 yes 2011 13-Sep Remnants of Tropical Storm Lee 4031 yes 2011 26-Aug Hurricane Irene 4020 yes 2011 10-Jun Severe Storms, Flooding, Tornadoes, and Straight-line Winds 1993 yes
+2014 22-Dec Severe Winter Storm, Snowstorm and Flooding 4204 no 2014 8-Jul Severe Storms and Flooding 4180 no 2013 12-Jul Severe Storms and Flooding 4129 no 2013 23-Apr Severe Winter Storm and Snowstorm 4111 no 2012 30-Oct Hurricane Sandy 4085 yes 2011 13-Sep Remnants of Tropical Storm Lee 4031 yes 2011 26-Aug Hurricane Irene 4020 yes 2011 10-Jun Severe Storms, Flooding, Tornadoes, and Straight-line Winds 1993 ves